 "Optimisation vs. testing.
 These two words are overlapped too often.
 In digital, optimization is best practice; you look at what's going on and you constantly try to find ways to improve.
 However, testing is still one of the most underused practices.
 It requires starting with a hypothesis, and then going to digital to prove it out."

 — Jeremy Hull, iProspect

 These leading marketers are actively using experiments to find the underserved opportunities that mobile presents.
-And, a powerful way to recognize those opportunities is to know where you're missing out.
-Do you know what micro-moments matter most to your business?
+And, a powerful way to recognise those opportunities is to know where you're missing out.
+Do you know what moments that matter matter most to your business?
 What moments are most important to your goals?
 And, are you there in those moments or is your competition?
-Prioritize these opportunities against your goals to figure out where to start, and yield the space in time, resources, and support in order to truly understand how micro-moment wins can impact your business.
+Prioritise these opportunities against your goals to figure out where to start, and yield the space in time, resources, and support in order to truly understand how the moments that matter can impact your business.

 For growth-driven marketers, measurement isn't an afterthought.
 It's one of the key reasons they're succeeding and growing in an ever-changing, mobile-first world.
 By evolving their approach to focus on business objectives first, use available tools and resources to bridge the gaps, and test bigger questions, they're learning more quickly what really drives value.

 It's worth asking how you can take your own step forward on this journey.
 Do your KPIs accurately reflect your top business objectives?
 Do you know where you can and can't attribute the impact of mobile on your business?
 And, how can you bridge those gaps?
 Have you experimented to find new business value from mobile?

 Leading marketers don't have a secret tool or a perfect KPI, but they do have the mindset to recognise the new opportunities and challenges brought on by mobile, and the flexibility to rethink measurement for growth.